Meet The Tutors

 He served as Johnson & Johnson's first Vice President of Worldwide Engineering and went on to found GenSight, a global enterprise software company serving Fortune 100 clients including NASA, the United Nations, Pfizer, Coca-Cola, and Johnson & Johnson.

-Mike was an original signatory of the United Nations Global Compact on Business Ethics and is the bestselling author of A Fish in Your Ear and Corporate Transformation.
+Mike was an original signatory of the United Nations Global Compact on Business Ethics and is the bestselling author of A Fish in Your Ear, Corporate Transformation, and The Kite that Couldn’t Fly.
 His latest book, Greater Than Gravity, was launched in March of 2026.

 Tutor